lazy-daily-image/lazy-daily-image.github.io/README.md

 if you go on `https://lazy-daily-image.github.io/`. it will give you the Json of the months

-The Json as this format
+The Json has this format

 ```
 {